 So put yourself in the shoes of a Sager sister.

 I stand in awe of Catherine Sager, a pioneer of the toughest stock.
 Born in Ohio, she was the eldest daughter of Naomi and Henry Sager.
 In 1844, after having moved his family three times, Henry set his eye on the Oregon Territory.
-Naomi, pregnant, and already a mother of six, went grudgingly.
+Her mother Naomi, pregnant, and already a raising a brood of six, went grudgingly.
 Catherine was nine when the family departed from St. Joseph, Mo.

 Along the trail in May, her mother gave birth to Little Naomi.
-As if that wasn’t enough of a hardship, in July, the wagon overturned crossing a shallow stream, severely injuring her (apparently the baby was fine).
+As if that wasn’t enough of a hardship, in July the wagon overturned crossing a shallow stream, severely injuring Naomi (apparently Little Naomi was fine).
 Still, the family pushed on.
 Then, only a few hours from a good rest at Fort Laramie, Catherine jumped from the wagon.
 The hem of her dress caught on an ax handle, throwing her under the huge, lumbering wheel of a fully-loaded Conestoga.
 Her leg was broken in at least seven different places.
 Little more than a month later, her father contracted a fever and died.

 Finally, Death took a holiday from its unnatural greed for the Sager family.
 And like Job, had much of “wealth” restored to them.
 Catherine, Elizabeth and Matilda married good men, had large families, settled into blissfully normal lives, and lived to be senior citizens.
 Catherine shared the Sager story, and her grief, in a memoir she penned in 1860.
 Having lost siblings myself, I am amazed at the resiliency of these women.
 The fortitude to keep going when everything had been stripped from them is beyond admirable.
 I feel their pain and will always be grateful for their sacrifices.